starsite/FileMaker-Swift/README.md

 ### 🚨 FileMaker v19

-I'm not FBA, so I just got my hands on the v19 Data API.
+I just got my hands on the v19 Data API (I'm not FBA).
 Looking at it right now and will update the repo as needed.
-Thanks!

 ---